cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 {{FIPS202}}, BLAKE2 {{?RFC7693}}, and others.

-- expand\_message\_xof ({{hashtofield-expand-xof}}) is appropriate for use with extensible-output functions (XOFs) including functions in the SHAKE
+- expand\_message\_xof ({{hashtofield-expand-xof}}) is appropriate for use with extendable-output functions (XOFs) including functions in the SHAKE
 {{FIPS202}} or BLAKE2X {{BLAKE2X}} families.

 These variants should suffice for the vast majority of use cases, but other